digitalnatives/assessment/flutter-users/README.md

 ### exercise #1 - list

-Create the application’s first screen, where the users are listed.
+Create the application’s first screen, where all the users are listed.
 Each list item should contain the user’s `first_name`, `last_name` and `created_at` attributes.
+Since the backend does not support pagination the app has to display a huge list.
+Make sure the performance is as smooth as it can be.

 Users should be ordered by their `created_at` date in descending order.